The 10 Worst Pasadena Suburbs

 So the question arises: what suburbs of Pasadena are the worst?

 Today, we’ll use Saturday Night Science to determine which Pasadena ‘burbs need a little tender loving care – the sore thumbs of the Pasadena area if you will.
-Realistically, you can only expect some of the suburbs to live up to Pasadena proper, although Hermosa Beach certainly tries.
+Realistically, you can only expect some of the suburbs to live up to Pasadena proper, although Manhattan Beach certainly tries.

 We examined the 89 biggest suburbs of Pasadena to find out the worst places to live.
 And while you won’t necessarily find them on the worst places to live in California lists, these ten places are a little too far downwind of Pasadena in terms of quality of life.